 The twelve birthstones for each calendar month have a very special meaning.
 They are said to carry magical, mythical qualities.
 Learn how your birthstone can protect you.
 Bring you good luck.
 Love.
 Money.
 Health.
 Find out the meaning of birthstones, including the meaning of YOUR birthstone?
-(Don’t forget we offer 50% off your purchase on your birthday)
+We include a link, for your convenience, to more information about your birthstone.
+You can also go to our home page to link to all our jewelry collection.

 What is the origin of birthstones?